Plants that perform

 The AGM review

 Unlike other RHS plant awards, the AGM is subject to regular review, to make sure that every plant still merits its place on the list.
 The first review took place in 2002: more than 1,300 plants that no longer met the AGM criteria lost the award, while 900 plants were added to the list.
 In the second review, in 2012, some 1,900 plants were removed from the list, and 1,600 were added.
-From 2013, reviews will be conducted annually.
+Since 2013, reviews have been conducted by each plant committee on a rolling review.

 The AGM logo

-The RHS Award of Garden Merit trophy symbol is used throughout the horticultural trade, by nurseries, garden centres and online plant and seed suppliers, as well as in catalogues, books and magazines.
+The AGM logo is used throughout the horticultural trade, by nurseries, garden centres and online plant and seed suppliers, as well as in catalogues, books and magazines.

 Buying plants with the AGM